All grains look bad if you have been introduced to the GAPS diet.

 - Soak the grain (beans, seeds or nuts) in water overnight.
 A wide mouth mason jar with a mesh cover works well.

 - In the morning, drain the water, rinse with fresh water and drain again.

 - Tilt the jar so it will continue to drain while still allowing air circulation.

 - Rinse the grain twice a day (morning and evening).

 - When little sprouts appear and are 1/4 inch long, the grain is ready to use.

-- It may now be used in recipes or placed in the dehydrator for 8-12 hours.
+- You can use this grain in recipes or place it in the dehydrator for 8-12 hours.

 - Once dried, mill in a grain mill and use flour as desired.

 Soaking whole grain flour overnight also neutralizes the phytic acid and enzyme inhibitors found in grain.